hakant66/hakant66/README.md

 ### About Me:
 Solution Consultant and Presales Engineer by day, and a relentless code tinkerer by night.
 I blend sharp commercial insight with the joy of hands-on API delivery.

-My sweet spot is the space where advanced AI models meet rock-solid engineering and we question about AI Regulations, Compliance, Privacy, and Ethical Concerns.
+My sweet spot is the space where advanced AI models meet rock-solid engineering and where we start questioning about AI Regulations, Compliance, Security, Privacy, and Ethical Concerns.
 I love tearing down complex requirements and building elegant, performant solutions—especially when they involve:

 Serverless AI/ML APIs: Architecting scalable, cost-effective endpoints for models (fast is fun!).